Growing Community Benefits from City Engineering Partnership

 Long-Range Comprehensive Plan Guides Community & Economic Development

-The plan aims to make a difference in the lives of residents by preserving the small-town atmosphere and high quality of life that originally attracted new residents to the community.
+The plan aims to make a difference in the lives of residents by preserving the small-town atmosphere and high quality of life that initially attracted new residents to the community.
 By addressing educational needs, local business, and public amenities, the City of Indianola will build upon its existing strengths and minimize its weaknesses to help guide the community into the future.

 Streets Master Plan Provides Pavement Management Guidance & Protocols

 A growing challenge for many communities is finding the best way to manage and plan for roadway maintenance.
 Facing budget constraints, programs for road improvement funding are extremely limited.
-To help Indianola proactively address these common concerns, our team developed a “Streets Master Plan” that effectively established a practical and cost-effective plan for maintaining the communities roadways.
+To help Indianola proactively address these common concerns, our team developed a “Streets Master Plan” that effectively established a practical and cost-effective plan for maintaining the community’s roadways.

 Traffic Signal Timing Study Emission Reductions Exceed Modeled Expectations

-This targeted project included the comprehensive review, infrastructure updates, and improved coordination of traffic signal timings along the two identified corridors that run through the heart of Indianola.
+This targeted project included a comprehensive review, infrastructure updates, and improved coordination of traffic signal timings along the two identified corridors that run through the heart of Indianola.
 The ultimate goal was to increase the efficiency of the city’s transportation corridors by reducing travel times, eliminating traffic congestion, and minimizing idle times at intersections.

 By all accounts, this project was a huge success.
 The performance evaluation completed after real-world improvements were enacted indicates the actual reduction in key pollutants along the corridor substantially exceeded the initial estimates.
-Also, because this project was focused on reducing emissions through better signal coordination, our team was instrumental in assisting the city to apply for, and receive, over $120,000 in Iowa Clean Air Attainment Program funding (ICAAP) administered through the Iowa Department of Transportation (DOT).
+Also, because this project was focused on reducing emissions through better signal coordination, our team was instrumental in assisting the city to apply for and receive over $120,000 in Iowa Clean Air Attainment Program funding (ICAAP) administered through the Iowa Department of Transportation (DOT).